 Pursuant to the ACD Agreement, the ACD manages and administers the affairs of the Company in accordance with the Regulations, the Instrument of Incorporation and this Prospectus.
+The ACD Agreement incorporates detailed provisions relating to the ACD's responsibilities.

-The ACD Agreement may be terminated by either party on not less than twelve months written notice or earlier upon the happening of certain specified events.
+The ACD Agreement may be terminated by either party on not less than six months' written notice or earlier upon the happening of certain specified events.
 The ACD Agreement contains detailed provisions relating to the responsibilities of the ACD and excludes it from any liability to the Company or any Shareholder for any act or omission except in the case of negligence, wilful default, breach of duty or breach of trust in relation to the Company on its part.
 The ACD Agreement provides indemnities to the ACD to the extent allowed by the Regulations and other than for matters arising by reason of its negligence, wilful default, breach of duty or breach of trust in the performance of its duties and obligations.
 Subject to certain limited exceptions set out in the Regulations, the ACD may retain the services of any person to assist it in the performance of its functions.